 In the articles left in the series, you will take decisive action for the good of your organization:

 - 17 Mission Statement Examples From World-Class Organizations We will take a deeper look into mission statements from 17 different organizations and uncover the WHY behind them.
 I’ll give you some additional ideas that you can take when working on your own mission statement.

 - How to Write a Mission Statement (and Make It Compelling) It’s time to compose your mission statement.
 I’ll include some helpful templates to give you a starting point, and by the end, you should have all the tools you need to write a compelling mission statement.

 - How to Maximize the Impact of Your Mission Statement (7 Ideas) If nobody listens, you’ve wasted your time.
 Once your mission statement is ready, your work has just begun.
 We now need to explore the work required to elevate the impact of your mission statement.

 Sign up here to receive the rest of the articles in this series.
 You’ll also subscribe to my newsletter called The Better Leader Newsletter.
-It’s sent every other Thursday and is filled with leadership insights, must-read articles and other high-quality, engaging content designed to help you flourish as a leader.
+It’s filled with leadership insights, must-read articles and other high-quality, engaging content designed to help you flourish as a leader.

 I have one simple favor to ask: share this series with others.
 We need more great organizations with a compelling mission.

 You can quickly share on Facebook, Twitter or LinkedIn with the available buttons.
 You can also email the article to a friend or colleague.

 See you in the next article,